borismattijssen/borismattijssen.github.io/_posts/2016-05-22-kubernetes-informers-controllers-reflectors-stores.markdown

 }
 {% endhighlight %}

 First a new reflector is created.
 We give it both the *ListerWatcher* (source) and *Queue* (DeltaFIFO).
-Then *RunUntil* is called on the reflector, which is a non-blocking call.
+Then, *RunUntil* is called on the reflector, which is a non-blocking call.
 Lastly the processLoop is called using *[wait.Until](//github.com/kubernetes/kubernetes/blob/82cb4c17581752ae9f00bd746a63e529149c04b4/pkg/util/wait/wait.go#L46){:target="_blank"}*.
 The processLoop drains the FIFO queue and calls the Process function with the popped Deltas from the queue:
 {% highlight go linenos %}
 func (c *Controller) processLoop() {
   for {